nre-learning/nrelabs-curriculum/lessons/workflows/lesson-33-quickdeviceinventory/stage2/guide.md

 Now this is where the magic happens!
 We are going to create a `for` loop so we can perform a series of actions on each device in the list (i.e. YAML file).
 The first thing we do is create the `dev` variable that includes the device hostname and login credentials.
 Next we `open` a NETCONF connection to the device so we can query the `facts`.

 Then we `print` the specific keys from the facts dictionary on the same line separated by a semicolon.
-Thats it and all that is left is to `close` the connection to the device.
+That's it and all that is left is to `close` the connection to the device.

 <pre>
 for device in deviceList: